tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * SG Ion Weapons: this tech works by adding a customizable drain effect; while being open to adding Subscripts that may modify its behavior (please read in-script documentation about how does this work).
 ** This was meant to give the Asgard and Tollan Ion Weapons a significant buff, while providing Anubis a resistance without making Anubis vessels have shields 100 times stronger than normal (let's not forget a regular Ha'tak could be destroyed by a single Tollan Ion Cannon shot ignoring the shields, but Anubis shields on a regular Ha'tak could shrug a entire planetary defense grid of them, yet at most 1 Anubian Ha'tak was equal to 6 regular ones - if mod-wise we followed a mere shield increase strategy, in order to make Anubis Ha'taks capable of shrugging off the Tollan Ion cannons, they would become invincible to even Ori vessels).

-* SG Plasma Weapons: the purpose of this tech was to explain why a naquadah-enhanced >1000 Megaton nuke could not deal damage to a Go'auld Ha'tak and a Ha'tak could stay 10 hours inside a sun's corona, yet some Go'auld Death Glider's staff weapons could put the shields to strain, without performing total absurdities (before this mod, previous mods made the Go'auld death glider half-shot deal roughtly half the damage of a Ha'tak's main weapons shot, you have got to be kidding me to have a Go'auld Death glider whose shots are as powerful as a Ha'taks).
+* SG Plasma Weapons: the purpose of this tech was to explain why a naquadah-enhanced >1000 Megaton nuke could not deal damage to a Go'auld Ha'tak and a Ha'tak could stay 10 hours inside a sun's corona, yet some Go'auld Death Glider's staff weapons could put the shields to strain, without performing total absurdities (before this mod, previous mods made the Go'auld death glider half-shot deal roughtly half the damage of a Ha'tak's main weapons shot, you have got to be kidding me to have a Go'auld Death glider whose shots are as powerful as a Ha'tak's).

-* Plasma and Ion weapons base damage nerfed accordingly to deal a similar final raw damage output to what they did to shields before the mod.
-** Please note that "similar" is not "equal" - actually, specially for the Asgard Ion Cannons, net shield damage has been slightly buffed, specially for the higher-end vessels' Ion weapons.
-** Same has been done for certain "big" plasma weapons such as the Flagship's or Anubis Superweapon's cannons, which have only been tagged as SG plasma weapons and have their generic hull modifiers increasing such damage.
-* Asgard Daniel Jackson, O'Neill and Valhalla shields and shield recharge buffed significantly (between 36% to 57%).
-Also, thanks to the technology, low-grade weapons may not be able to even drain their shields.
-* All Asgard vessels have now tractor beams and probe launchers.

 * Replicator adaptation: based on my other mod, Borg Adaptation https://www.gamefront.com/games/bridge-commander/file/borg-adaptation-mod-defensive ; it is meant to be added as a modification to allow the Replicators to adapt, instead of making them a set of outright OP-ness that cannot adapt, they instead start a bit less overpowered, then learn and eventually make themselves far more powerful than normal, shield-wise, with those having the proper hull race from the SG Shields tech also being a bit more powerful hull-wise.
 ** Alongside this, Replicator-throwing Projectiles have been tweaked - on the one hand, now they need the Replicator to have fought or scanned a type of vessel enough times to bypass the shields and initiate take-over (for most Go'auld vessels it has been left to be automatically assimilated).
 On the other, ships successfully taken over with this also receive the Replicator Adaptation tech, so they will become stronger, at least shield-wise.